RuslanAyupov/isd-tools/README.md

 select chgj, appl, bfunc, email, sms, tlg, url from "PUBLIC".alarm where url is not null;

 -- Select pages to deploy
-select chgj, appl, bfunc, email, sms, tlg, url from "PUBLIC".alarmwhere url is null;
+select chgj, appl, bfunc, email, sms, tlg, url from "PUBLIC".alarm where url is null;

 -- Update
 UPDATE "public".alarm